dempe/blog/resources/posts/phantom-in-the-light.md

     title="Diffraction Grating"
     :caption="'Comparison of the spectra obtained from a diffraction grating by diffraction (1), and a prism by refraction (2). <a href=\'https://en.wikipedia.org/wiki/Diffraction_grating#/media/File:Comparison_refraction_diffraction_spectra.svg\'>Source</a>.'"/>

-Fraunhofer never heard of Wollaston's discovery of the gaps in refracted solar light.
+Fraunhofer had never heard of Wollaston's discovery of the gaps in refracted solar light.
 But in 1814, he incidentally made the same observations.
 However, unlike Wollaston, Fraunhofer, with his new spectrometer, had the means to actually _quantify_ these gaps.
 So he set out on a systematic analysis of the gaps in the solar spectrum.
-He identified 570 distinct lines giving each a unique label.[^6] These gaps are now called "Fraunhofer lines" in his honor, but commonly referred to as "spectral lines."
+He identified 570 distinct lines giving each a unique label. [^9] These gaps are now called "Fraunhofer lines" in his honor, but commonly referred to as "spectral lines."

 <x-sho text="Fraunhofer's spectro<em>scope</em> was really the first spectro<em>meter</em>.
 Though &quot;spectroscope&quot; and &quot;spectrometer&quot; are often used interchangeably, <em>meter</em> in Latin implies measurement, which is exactly what Fraunhofer's spectrometer allowed for!" />